On elementary integrability of rational vector fields: Introduction

 \section{Introduction}

-In the present paper we discuss rational complex vector fields that admit a first integral in some elementary extension of the rational function field over the complex numbers $\mathbb C$.
-(Throughout, $\mathbb C$ may be replaced by any algebraically closed field of characteristic zero.) \\ Thus we will consider vector fields
+In the present paper we discuss rational complex vector fields that admit a first integral in some elementary extension of the rational function field over $\mathbb C$.\footnote{Throughout, the field $\mathbb C$ may be replaced by any algebraically closed field of characteristic zero.} \\ Thus we will consider vector fields